jnozzi/cocoadev.com/markdown/DOScriptingArchitecture.md

-Application coders benefit from easily adding scriptability, General/AppleScript-ers benefit from more apps having scripting interfaces, users of other scripting languages benefit from having scripting interfaces they can use without having to hack together a way to generate raw General/AppleEvents.
+Application coders benefit from easily adding scriptability, AppleScript-ers benefit from more apps having scripting interfaces, users of other scripting languages benefit from having scripting interfaces they can use without having to hack together a way to generate raw AppleEvents.
 I use this for my own projects, and it would be great if other people did too as a community building this kind of scripting infrastructure, but the real hope is that someone at Apple reads this and gets intrigued.... (like vending objects for "com.apple.iTunes", "com.apple.Safari" etc...)

-If you are interested in helping build this infrastructure more widely visit General/DOSAStrategy
+If you are interested in helping build this infrastructure more widely visit DOSAStrategy

 ----

-General/PostScript: Some of you might be wondering about security issues...
-DO allows remote objects to message across the network right... well the defaultConnection is set up to use General/MachPort-s which are local machine only... (unless you want to vend the object over the network... which is only a line or two more code).
+PostScript: Some of you might be wondering about security issues...
+DO allows remote objects to message across the network right... well the defaultConnection is set up to use MachPort-s which are local machine only... (unless you want to vend the object over the network... which is only a line or two more code).

-General/PostPostScript: The protocol declaration is actually unnecessary too, as long as the client knows what methods the vender vends...
+PostPostScript: The protocol declaration is actually unnecessary too, as long as the client knows what methods the vender vends...